StefanKarneback/ISCK/README.md

 # ISCK
-ISC Kenya trying with clone from Nicole
+ISC Kenya trying with push from local.
-Edited locally, works on localhost